 Evaluating the growing chasm between rural and urban communities.

 A stark wealth gap exists in Routt County, and this divide can create serious socioeconomic challenges for those who live and work in the Yampa Valley.
-This installment will explore those issues with a focus on affordable housing, access to quality health care, the high cost of child care and the division between local residents and second homeowners.

 Resources and definitions